Internectio/Locuscraft/README.md

 If browsing for apples one could go to Subjects > Plants > Trees > Apple.
 Alternatively one could go to Subjects > Food > Fruit > Apple.
 Maybe that's a bad example since one is referring to an apple tree and one is an apple the fruit.
 But just understand that a single entry can be navigated to through different branches of the category hierarchy, assuming it falls under multiple categories.

-##User Profile
+##User Profile/Home
 Picture the user profile as you would a Facebook Profile.
 On Facebook, the user can add interests to their profile.
 The user can subscribe to a page and see posts made from another user/organization.
 The user sees an "activity feed" of all their friends and subscriptions.
 All of this is similar to the Locuscraft user profile, except instead of being centered around other users, socializing, and status, the Locuscraft profile will be centered around interests, goals, and getting things done (tasks).
+New users’ homes will display suggestions for where they should start.

 ###Points
 Every user will have his or her own points.
 There are two kinds of points: Locus Points and Community Points.
 Points are always and only awarded from completing tasks.
 The purpose of points are to encourage users to continue using Locuscraft.
 It is basically a psychological reward and some users may become addicted to earning points (similar to Reddit's karma system).
 Users will be able to see other users' total amount of points and therefore points could be a representation of status.
 We could even keep a leaderboard of users with the most Locus or Community points.
 I would like to make points unlock actual things for the user's profile in the future, such as custom skins or avatars, maybe web tools.
 I'm open to other ideas.